Opening Story

 Lucas and Amanda have already determined that they value their education.
 Amanda has already graduated and they want to make an informed decision about the best way for Lucas to finish school.
 They want to follow the advice President Dieter F. Uchtdorf gave:

 For members of the Church, education is not merely a good idea – it’s a commandment.
 We are to learn ‘of things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass; things which are at home, things which are abroad.’
 Joseph Smith loved learning even though he had few opportunities for formal education…Joseph taught the Saints that knowledge was a necessary part of our mortal journey, for ‘man is saved no faster than he [gains] knowledge,’ and that ‘whatever principle of intelligence we attain…in this life, it will rise with us in the resurrection.’
 During challenging times, it is even more important to learn.
-The Prophet Joseph taught, ’Knowledge does away with darkness, [anxiety], and doubt; for these cannot exist where knowledge is.
-[From Two Principles for Any Economy]
+The Prophet Joseph taught, ’Knowledge does away with darkness, [anxiety], and doubt; for these cannot exist where knowledge is.1

-2) Identify Variables & Assumptions
+2. Identify Variables and Assumptions

 Identify Key Variables